-- Students from the prestigious Stanford University, namely Larry Page and Sergey Brin developed the Page Rank internet search engine.
-Among the biggest, most successful, and most innovative technical businesses at the global level today and the top commercially recognized ideas to obtain a license from an educational institution, Google, we now know that invention. - The popularity of Page Rank caused Stanford's bandwidth to become overwhelmed, causing the university's internet access to be suspended multiple times.
+- Students from prestigious Stanford University, namely Larry Page and Sergey Brin, developed the PageRank internet search engine.
+Among the biggest, successful, and innovative technical businesses at a global level today and top commercially recognised ideas to obtain a license by an educational institution, Google, we now know that invention. - The popularity of Page Rank caused Stanford's bandwidth to become overwhelmed, causing the university's internet access to be suspended multiple times.
 They disclosed their idea to the Office of Technology Licensing (OTL) at Stanford University, which assisted in selling the technology to potential business partners.
-The OTL was subsequently contacted by a technology company regarding Page Rank, and in exchange for a royalty payment, they granted them a non-exclusive license for the software. - They initiated Google (derived from "googol," derived from the number 1 along with 100 zeroes) they improvised, advertised, and commercialized the research mechanism because the investors did not appreciate the value of their invention. - Stanford granted Google a license to use the Page Rank algorithm after the company was founded in September 1998.
+The OTL was subsequently contacted by a technology company regarding Page Rank, and in exchange for a royalty payment, they granted them a non-exclusive license for the software. - They initiated Google (derived from "googol," derived from the number 1 along with 100 zeroes), they improvised, advertised, and commercialised the research mechanism because the investors were not appreciating the value of their invention. - Stanford granted Google a license to use the PageRank algorithm after the company was founded in September 1998.
 Google rose to become the top search engine in the world in just two years.
 The same unquenchable curiosity that drove its founders to create the company still drives Google to develop ground-breaking technologies that improve society.